sioked/ecomchicago/src/pages/event-details.md

 All presentations, sponsors and attendees will be in the same room.
 There will not be any break-out sessions.

 ## Meet and Greet
 Thursday night we will have our informal Meet and Greet at the Real Time Sports bar next door.
+We have a room set aside starting at 6pm, but come by any time you can.
+Ask for the room for the ecomChicago Meet & Greet.

 ## Breakfast & Lunches
 Free Continental breakfasts will be served Friday morning and Saturday morning in the conference room.